 If looking for a job, you can choose to only show your information to recruiters, so your privacy is protected.
 You can add up to five job titles you are seeking, and up to five locations you are willing to work.
 You can also say if you are looking for full-time, part-time, or remote work, among other options.

-If you are a business owner, you can instead list the specific services that you offer.
+If you are a business owner, you can instead list the specific services that you offer to clients.
 You are able to select up to 10 different skills from a predefined list, as well as whether you can work remotely, and whether you are open to messages from people you are not connected to.

 Setting up these sections are helpful to people viewing your profile as well as making sure that you are searchable on LinkedIn.